AltropInc/alt/doc/script/ControlFlow.md

 ## Conditional

-Conditional evaluation allows portions of code to be evaluated or not evaluated depending on the value of a conditional expression
+Conditional evaluation allows portions of code to be executed or not executed depending on the value of a conditional expression
 (condition).

 A condition is an expresion that evalutes to a value convertable to a boolean value true or false.